 Kayak anglers are routinely found six to seven miles off the Texas coast, but there are those who brave long runs and the potential risks awaiting 20 miles offshore.
 While being so far offshore does present conceivable hazards, this extreme form of kayak fishing opens up the doors to pelagic species found in the clear waters far from the safety of the shore.

-YakGear brand ambassador William Swann hails from Texas City, Texas, which is situated along the waters of Galveston Bay.
-Growing tired of catching the same species each day, Swann eventually worked his way further and further out, and found that a new world of kayak fishing opportunities opened up for him.
+YakGear Brand Ambassador William Swann hails from Texas City, Texas, along the waters of Galveston Bay.
+Growing tired of catching the same species each day, Swann eventually worked his way farther and farther out, and found a new world of kayak fishing opportunities.
 He has many tales of bobbing on rolling waves and being dragged for miles by some of the most coveted species offered by the deeper waters off the Texas coast.

 Swann didn’t jump right into extreme offshore kayak fishing.
 The angler took incremental steps and now often finds himself 20 miles out.

 The angler’s offshore rig is purpose-built for 40-mile runs to find deeper waters in Texas’ shallow-sloping continental shelf.
-Swann’s Hobie Islander is equipped with a 16-foot sail, but the angler makes his long kayak fishing runs with a Suzuki 2.5 horsepower short shaft outboard.
+Swann’s Hobie Islander is equipped with a 16-foot sail, but he makes his long kayak fishing runs with a Suzuki 2.5 horsepower short shaft outboard.

 While some offshore kayakers use a center console boat to get to their destination, a kayak/outboard combo is advantageous over a powerboat for several reasons.

 “A boat has to find the nearest launch,” Swann said.
 “We just roll down to any beach in Texas and put in.
 It might be 30 to 40 miles from a port.
 Also, we probably burn through two gallons of gas while running 40 miles round trip.
 That’s less than $10 in gas.”